A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Application: Recidivism Prediction

 There are other interesting examples in Figure \ref{fig:svm_by_decile}.
-Claudio Tamarez, a 30 year old Caucasian male, received a COMPAS score of 4, which means low risk, following a charge for possession of phentermine and despite 9 priors that included battery on officer.
+Claudio Tamarez, a 30 year old Caucasian male, received a COMPAS score of 4, which means low risk, following a charge for possession of phentermine and despite 9 priors that included battery on an officer.
 In contrast, his hacking interval was entirely above zero.
-He ended up not recidivating within the 2 year follow-up period though.
-Daniel Chiswell, a 41-year old (at the time of the COMPAS score calculation) Caucasian male, was assigned a COMPAS score of only one despite being charged with felony possession of heroin and having previously been charged with felony battery on an officer.
+He did not recidivate within the 2 year follow-up period, though.
+Daniel Chiswell, a 41-year old Caucasian male, was assigned a COMPAS score of only one despite being charged with felony possession of heroin and having previously been charged with felony battery on an officer.
 His hacking interval overlapped with zero, meaning there exists a reasonable SVM model that would have predicted he would reoffend.
 He was charged again with felony possession of heroin later that year.
 Valentina Parrish, a 21 year old Caucasian female, was charged with driving under the influence and possession of less than 20 grams of cannabis.
 She was given a COMPAS score of ten.
-In contrast, her hacking interval, $[-2.16,0.50]$, also overlapped with zero but it was skewed towards the negative end.
+In contrast, her hacking interval, $[-2.16,0.50]$, was mostly below zero, though not entirely.
 She did not reoffend.
 There are also examples that illustrate limitations of our limited feature set.
 Victor Moreno, a 31 year old African American male, received a COMPAS score of 10 despite zero priors.
 However, the arrest related to his COMPAS score calculation included felony charges of battery, tampering with a victim, tampering with physical evidence, and delivering cocaine.
 Our SVM model, without access to the content of these charges, not surprisingly gave him a low hacking interval given his lack of prior offenses.

 Figures \ref{fig:svm_by_decile3} and \ref{fig:svm_by_decile8} show the hacking intervals for every defendant in our dataset with COMPAS scores of three and eight, respectively.
 The loss constraint is the same as above (within 5\% of the minimum loss on the same 1000 defendants).
 Of the 663 people in our dataset with COMPAS scores of three --- a ``low risk'' score --- 75 of them had hacking intervals entirely above zero.
 Again, this means that, had SVM been used for prediction, any reasonable model would have predicted that they would reoffend.
 These 75 people had an average of about 6.3 priors and 35 of them reoffended.
 Conversely, of the 428 people in our dataset with COMPAS scores of eight --- a ``high risk'' score --- 121 of them had hacking intervals entirely below zero, meaning any reasonable SVM model would predict that they would not reoffend.
 These 121 people had an average of about 8.75 priors and 94 of them reoffended.
 This potentially means we may be missing data on their past criminal history that is not in the dataset we use for our analysis.
 While it is possible that missing information can explain COMPAS scores that are high, it cannot explain COMPAS scores that are too low.